-The precision frequency detector measures the frequency offset or error (in ppm) of all input clocks relative to the XO input's frequency accuracy, which is considered as the "0-ppm reference clock" for frequency comparison.
+The precision frequency detector measures the frequency offset or error (in ppm) of all input clocks relative to the frequency accuracy of the XO input, which is considered as the "0-ppm reference clock" for frequency comparison.
 The valid and invalid ppm frequency thresholds are configurable through the registers.
 The monitor will clear the LOR_FREQ flag when the relative input frequency error is less than the valid ppm threshold.
 Otherwise, the monitor will set the LOR_FREQ flag when the relative input frequency error is greater than the invalid ppm threshold.
 The ppm delta between the valid and invalid thresholds provides hysteresis to prevent the LOR_FREQ flag from toggling when the input frequency offset is crossing these thresholds.